Is DUI a Felony? DUI Laws in GA & Other D.U.I. Information

 Is driving under the influence a felony?
-The crime in Georgia can be a felony, with the most common basis being a 4th DUI in Georgia within ten (10) years.
+The traffic violation crime in Georgia can be a felony, with the most common basis being a 4th DUI in Georgia within ten (10) years.
 The Georgia felony DUI became effective July 1, 2008.

 The United States is the world's only nation that lacks a singular, federal law (national law) that applies to driving while intoxicated.
 Yet, through laws and federal regulations suggested by the National Highway Traffic Safety Administration, these common "categories" of uniform criminal law punishments have been enacted in all states: